JohnKurlak/algorithmic-problem-solving/README.md

 ...and they do a great job at it!

 However, these books tend to fall short when it comes to explaining the process of arriving at a solution.
 Instead of explaining motivations for various choices, they just give answers and explanations of those answers.
+This kind of style is not particularly helpful for the interviewee.

+This book exists to fill that gap.

+After reading this book, the reader will gain:

+1. The algorithmic "head knowledge" necessary to solve a variety of interview problems.
+2. The intuition necessary to know when to use what algorithmic tools and techniques.